 - alteration of the mural spectral Doppler envelope 16

-Confirming that the structure visualized is the appendix is clearly essential and requires demonstration of it being blind-ending and arising from the base of the cecum.
+Confirming that the structure visualized in the appendix is clearly essential and requires demonstration of it being blind-ending and arising from the base of the cecum.
 Identifying the terminal ileum confidently is also helpful.

 CT is highly sensitive (94-98%) and specific (up to 97%) for the diagnosis of acute appendicitis and allows for alternative causes of abdominal pain also to be diagnosed.
-The need for contrast (IV, oral or both) is debatable and varies from institution to institution.
+The need for contrast (IV, oral, or both) is debatable and varies from institution to institution.
 Oral contrast has not been shown to increase the sensitivity of CT 12.

 CT findings include 1,2,4:

-MRI is recommended as the second line modality for suspected acute appendicitis in pregnancy patients, where available 14,15.
+MRI is recommended as the second-line modality for suspected acute appendicitis in pregnancy patients, where available 14,15.
 Protocols vary widely, but most include imaging in three planes with a rapidly acquired sequence with T2 weighting, and some include T2 fat-suppressed imaging.
-MRI findings mirror those of other modalities, with luminal distension and widening, wall thickening and periappendiceal free fluid.
+MRI findings mirror those of other modalities, with luminal distension and widening, wall thickening, and periappendiceal free fluid.

 Treatment and prognosis